 What we know is that DOMS is a complex biological process, and every piece of the puzzle uncovered, makes it all the more mysterious.
 Many theories exist to explain muscle soreness Some of the more common theories include:

-- The torn tissue theory which says microscopic tears in the muscles are the cause of DOMS.
+- The torn tissue theory says microscopic tears in the muscles are the cause of DOMS.

 - The inflammation theory (my favorite!) states the muscle pain felt during DOMS is simply a by-product of our body's attempt to fix the damage that has been caused by a workout.

-- The calcium theory which says calcium released in the cell following damage is the cause.
+- The calcium theory says calcium released in the cell following damage is the cause.

-While each of these theories do explain some aspects of DOMS, no theory fully explains the entire process.
+While each of these theories does explain some aspects of DOMS, no theory fully explains the entire process.

 Facts About DOMS